 The London Borough of Hounslow has some superb greenspaces that everyone can be proud of.
 They are places where people can relax, enjoy nature, play, or take part in cultural and historic activities and recreation.
-They are essential for the health and well-being of our residents, and they are vibrant spaces that provide a borough-wide green infrastructure for our communities.
+They are essential for the health and well-being of our residents, and they are vibrant spaces for our communities.

 In Hounslow, we are committed to stimulating a strong and robust green recovery related to our Greener Borough Framework and Climate Emergency.
-The Council's Green and Blue Infrastructure Strategy plays a key role in delivering the Greener Borough Framework and sets out key priorities for our greenspaces in areas such as health and wellbeing, regeneration, climate change and nature recovery.
+The Council's Green and Blue Infrastructure Strategy will play a key role in delivering the Greener Borough Framework and sets out key priorities for our greenspaces in areas such as health and wellbeing, regeneration, climate change and nature recovery.

-The London Borough of Hounslow considers the Green Flag Award process as a tool towards positively developing our greenspaces within this strategic framework and in partnership with our communities.
-It contributes to providing a vision, with clear objectives and priorities for how the Council and its partners would like to see greenspaces managed in future years.
+The London Borough of Hounslow considers the Green Flag Award process as a key step towards positively developing our greenspaces within this strategic framework and in partnership with our communities.
+It provides a vision, with clear objectives and priorities for how the Council and its partners would like to see greenspaces managed for future years.